icubam/icubam/README.md

 You can contact the team for deployment information or general experience sharing at contact@icubam.net.

-This project is a collaboration between INRIA, Polytechnique, CHRU Nancy & Université de Lorraine
+This project is a collaboration between INRIA, Polytechnique, CHRU Nancy, Université de Lorraine & individual contributors.

-Last updated: Mar.
-30 2020.